hiravgandhi/angularjs-rails/README.md

 ## Versioning

-angularjs-rails 1.0.1 == Angular.js 1.0.0

 Every attempt is made to mirror the currently shipping Angular.js version number wherever possible.
-For the first release, you will notice the version number is 1.0.1.
-Sadly, due to an issue with pushing the gem, I was required to augment the version number.
-Tracking of the Angular.JS version number will commense after a new version of Angular.js is released.
+The major, minor, and patch version numbers will always represent the Angular.js version.